 "A most characteristic question of yours, Watson," said he.
-"You will not, I am sure, be offended if I say that any reputation for sharpness which I may possess has been entirely gained by the admirable foil which you have made for me.
+"You will not, I am sure, be offended if I say that any reputation for sharpness which I may prosess has been entirely gained by the admirable foil which you have made for me.
 Have I not heard of debutantes who have insisted upon plainness in their chaperones?
-Three is a certain analogy."
+There is a certain analogy."

 Our long companionship in the Baker Street rooms had left us on those easy have managed to know that I was . . .
-I was" "Asked to help in the Edinburgh Uniyou since."
-"In spite of that," said Holmes, leaning back in his chair and putting his fingertips together, "I would even venture to sug-gest that the object of the bazaar is to enlarge the University cricket field."
+I was . . ."
+"Asked to help in the Edinburgh Uniyou since."
+"In spite of that," said Holmes, leaning back in his chair and putting his fingertips together, "I would even venture to suggest that the object of the bazaar is to enlarge the University cricket field."

-Our long companionship in the Baker Street rooms had left us on those casy terms of intimacy when much may be said without offense.
+Our long companionship in the Baker Street rooms had left us on those easy terms of intimacy when much may be said without offense.
 And yet I acknowl-edge that I was nettled at his remark.
-"I may be very obtuse," said I, "but I confess that I am unable to see how you have monared to know that I was.
+"I may be very obtuse," said I, "but I confess that I am unable to see how you have managed to know that I was."

-"Asked to nep and versity Bazaar."
+"Asked to near a versity Bazaar."
 "Precisely.
 The letter has only just come to hand, and I have not spoken to gest that the object of the bazaar is to enlarge the University cricket field."

-Tooked at him in such bewilderment that he vibrated with silent laughter.
-"The fact is, my dear Watson, that you are a rexcellent subject," said the "You are a rexcellent subject," said he.
-"You are new that, you respond instantia processes may be slow but they are never obscure, and I found during breakfast hat you were easier reading than the leader in the Times in front of me."
-"I should be glad to know how you arrived at your conclusions," said I. "I fear that my good nature in giving explanations has serioosly compromised my reputation," said Holmes.
+I looked at him in such bewilderment that he vibrated with slient laughter.

+"The fact is, my dear Watson, that you are never bluse.
+You respond instantly processes may be slow but they are never obscure, and I found during breakfast hat you were easier reading than the leader in the Times in front of me."

+"I should be glad to know how you arrived at your conclusions," said I. "I fear that my good nature in giving explanations has seriously compromised my reputation," said Holmes.
 "But in this case the train of reasoning is based upon such obvious facts that no credit can be claimed for it.
-You entered the some point in his mind In your hand your retired in the best of spirits, so it was elear that it was this letter in you."
+You entered the room with a thoughtful expression, the some point in his mind.
+In your hand you held a solitary letter.
+Now last night you retired in the best of spirits, so it was clear that it was this letter in your hand which had caused the change in you."
+"This is obvious." which had caused the change in you.'
 "This is obvious."

-which had caused the change in you.'
-"This is obvious."

 "It is all obvious when it is explained to you.
 I naturally asked myself what the letter could contain which might have this effect upon you.
-As you walked you held the flap side of the envelop towards me, and I saw upon it the same shield-changed during which L have changed shaped device which I have observed upon your old college cricket cap.
-It was clear, then, that the request came from Edinburgh University, or from some club connected with the University.
-When you creached the table you laid down the letter bosid, and you walked over to look at the framed photograph upon the left of the mantlepice:" It amazed me to see the accuracy with which he had observed my movements.
+As you walked you held the flap side of the envelop towards me, and I saw upon it the same shieldshaped device which I have observed upon your old college ricket cap, It was clear, then, that the request eame from Edinburgh University, or from some club connected with the University.
+When you reached the table you laid down the letter beside your plate with the address uppermost, and you walked over to look at the framed photograph upon the left of the mantlepiece."

+It amazed me to see the accuracy with which he had observed my movements.
 "What next?"
-I asked. shaped device which I have observed
+I asked.
+"I began by glancing at the address, shaped device which I have observed